What foods go well with collard greens?

 Dark Leafy Green Vegetables – Super calcium-rich dark leafy greens including kale, spinach, romaine lettuce, chard, collard greens, etc. are ideal for helping weight loss.
 These green leaves are also high in weight loss-assisting vitamin C and fiber as well as a plethora of nutrients for good health.18 May 2019

 How do you clean and cook fresh collard greens?

 Wash the leaves by swishing them vigorously in a bowl of cold water.
 Pull the leaves out of the water, re-fill the bowl with clean water and repeat until you no longer see any grit coming off.
 It usually takes about 3 cycles for farm-fresh greens.14 Jun 2011

-Can you overcook collard greens?
+Can you eat too many collard greens?

-Do collard greens give you gas?
+Do collards give you gas?

 Veggies like broccoli, cauliflower, cabbage, Brussels sprouts, kale and collard greens have been found to cause bloating.
 “These foods contain tiny sugars that are difficult to digest for certain individuals, causing unwanted gas,” Lee says.

-How do you eat collard greens?
+How do you clean collard greens?

 - Cut the root off if it is still attached.